Student Services and Facilities

 Students must reach an appropriate class standing and have a cumulative GPA of 2.0 or higher to qualify for co-op.
 Students not meeting this standard by the end of the semester immediately preceding their co-op term will not be eligible for co-op.
 The student will be dropped from their co-op enrollment.

 Upon completion of the co-op and assignments, students earn a Satisfactory/Unsatisfactory (S/U) grade, which is recorded on the student’s academic transcript.

 Review of transferable industrial work experience (as a substitute for co-op) must be work congruent with approved co-op positions.
 Occasionally students enter the baccalaureate day programs with substantial work experience in their major field.
 With the approval of the Director of the Career Center, this work experience may be substituted for one or both of the cooperative education requirements.
 Students must formally petition to receive this course substitution.

 Two semesters of optional cooperative education are also offered, one in the summer prior to junior year for students who have completed all prerequisites for junior year courses and have a cumulative GPA of at least a 2.0, the other for students who have successfully completed their two required semesters.

-There is no cooperative education requirement for students working towards a degree in the College of Professional and Continuing Education.
+There is no cooperative education requirement for students in the College of Professional and Continuing Education.